Meet our team

 Policy & Strategy

 Sarah grew up in a log home in the woods of Essex, VT.
-She went to St. Michael's College and then earned an MA from the University of Hawaii.
-On her return to Vermont she worked for then-Congressman Bernie Sanders before joining the movement to end domestic and sexual violence, working first at the Women’s Rape Crisis Center in Burlington and then doing statewide public policy regarding violence against women.
-She is a 2002 graduate of the Vermont Leadership Institute at the Snelling Center for Government.
-Sarah has served on a number of nonprofit boards and is active in local political campaigns, and just completed ten years of service on the Burlington Police Commission, the last two as chair.
-She lives in the Old North End of Burlington with her partner David and tries to keep up with their ten-year-old son.
+She went to St. Michael's College and then earned an MA from the University of Hawai’i.
+She returned to Vermont to work for then-Congressman Bernie Sanders before joining the movement to end domestic and sexual violence, working first at a sexual violence crisis center in Burlington and then doing statewide public policy regarding gender-based violence.
+She is a graduate of the Vermont Leadership Institute at the Snelling Center for Government.
+Sarah has served on a number of nonprofit boards and is active in local political campaigns, and served for ten years on the Burlington Police Commission.
+She lives in the Old North End of Burlington with her partner David, their teenaged son, and two cats who love to make surprise appearances in Zoom meetings.

 Emilie leads the campaign efforts for Let’s Grow Kids and the Let’s Grow Kids Action Network to secure access to high-quality, affordable child care for all Vermont families by 2025.
 Emilie grew up in Hartford, Vermont and recently returned home with her husband and two small children.